MSMendparaShubham/OdooDo/README.md

 > **"Every workday, perfectly aligned."**

 ## 📖 Introduction
 Dayflow is a comprehensive Human Resource Management System (HRMS) designed to digitize and streamline core HR operations.
-The system manages the entire employee lifecycle, including onboarding, profile management, attendance tracking, leave management, and payroll visibility, complete with approval workflows for Admins and HR officers.
+The system manages the entire employee lifecycle, including onboarding, profile management, attendance tracking, leave management, and payroll visibility, complete with approval workflows for Admins and HR officers..

 ## 🎯 Purpose
 The primary purpose of Dayflow is to provide a unified platform that offers: